Skip to main content

 • Horticulture

-The National Primary Production & Processing (PPP) Standard for Seed Sprouts came into effect on 12 July 2013.
+The national Primary Production & Processing (PPP) Standard for Seed Sprouts came into effect on 12 July 2013.

 Based on an evaluation of risk conducted by Safe Food, a scheme was introduced for horticulture covering only seed sprouts in order for Queensland to meet its obligations in relation to the adoption of the National Standard.